berkayozdin/bwHC-REST-API-Gateway/deployment/README.md

 #### bwHC Node Peer-to-Peer Communication:

-URLs of other bwHC Nodes for peer-to-peer operations are configured in __bwhcConnectorConfig.xml__:
+URLs of other bwHC Nodes are configured in __bwhcConnectorConfig.xml__:

 ```xml
 <?xml version="1.0" encoding="utf-8"?>